rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

    > NOTE: The `import` keyword supports a remote resource.
 For example `import react from "https://cdn.jsdelivr.net/npm/react@19.1.1/cjs/react.production.min.js";`.
 In such case, this step requires extra downloading resource from http/network.
 In this section, let's simply ignore them to keep it simple.

 2. Compile source code into V8 module.
-3. Fetch all static import dependencies, each dependency is also a V8 module.
-NOTE: Here we can only fetch all static import dependencies (`import ... from ...`), dynamic import need to be fetched during module evaluating (`await import(...)`).
+3. Recursively resolve all static imported dependencies, each dependency is also a module.
+NOTE: dynamic imported modules need to be resolved during evaluating/executing current module.
 4. Instantiate V8 module with module resolver callback.
 NOTE: In this step, all the dependencies should be already cached and ready to use.
 5. Evaluate (execute) V8 module.